 Review of Peloton Bootcamp Classes: All You Need to Know

 I have to be honest: for the longest time I was afraid of taking Peloton bootcamp classes.
+Just the name “bootcamp” scared me.

 It made me think of the CrossFit classes I’d seen people posting about on Facebook, and that just wasn’t my jam.
+However, with so many bootcamp classes to choose from now on the Peloton platform, I needed get over myself and try them out.

 peloton bootcamp classes pins 9

-Three kinds of Peloton bootcamp classes
+Different kinds of Peloton bootcamp classes

 Since 2022, when Peloton introduced the rower, it has expanded the different kinds of bootcamp classes you can take.
+Here are your options today.

 What are Peloton Tread bootcamp classes